sashafr/DHToolSelector/README.md

 * Collect static files:

-  To collect all static content, run the command:

   `$ python manage.py collectstatic`

-* Grant write permissions to Apache user group
+* Grant write permissions to Apache user group:

   The default Apache user group is www-data, and you'll need to grant write permissions to the www-data group so that your project users can upload image files in admin interface.
 You can run these commands: